frkatona/ObsidianSync/Lab/MURI.md

 - Rob - other substrates - metal, etc.
 	- what would we want for a paper?  properties or just that it happened
 	- JP - if we can show it, that's good enough
-- JP - take one sample, give it 100k pulses over square cm, back in the laser, same spot
+- JP - take one sample, give it 100k pulses over square cm, XRD, put it back in the laser, repeat procedure on the same spot
-	- keep everything the same for another
 	- Ben L - but does it matter that you're letting it cool between attempts, so try it a different way as well - separate pulses - follow up
 	- **send "energy density per pulse" to JP**
 - Rob - can we compare this to what other people made e.g. polycarbosilane...what are the differences